 1st or 2nd degree relative with celiac disease

 Celiac disease is genetically based, so it is more common in those with a family history of the condition.
-This means that if you have a first or second-degree relative with celiac disease, you are at an increased risk for developing it too.
+This means that if you have a blood relative with celiac disease, you are at an increased risk for developing it too.
 This autoimmune condition occurs in up to 5-10% of family members of persons diagnosed with celiac disease.

 HLA-DQ2 and DQ8 genes